-In fact, the AHA is endorsing foods which are making people sick.
-We have solid evidence showing that a high carbohydrate, low fat diet, such as the one the AHA recommends, has the effect of elevating blood glucose, blood insulin levels and increasing arterial inflammation.
+In fact, the AHA is endorsing foods that are making people sick.
+We have solid evidence showing that a high carbohydrate, low-fat diet, such as the one the AHA recommends, has the effect of elevated blood glucose, blood insulin levels, and increased arterial inflammation.
 All of these conditions contribute to heart disease.

-For fiscal year 2006-7, the American Heart Association total income was almost $800 million dollars.
+For fiscal year 2006-7, the American Heart Association’s total income was almost $800 million dollars.

 The loss of revenue and prestige would be severe and crippling.
 Support from the drug and food companies would fall off dramatically, I’d bet, and the billion dollars in assets the AHA holds would go right down the drain.

 That’s a lot of money to throw away by reversing positions on the low-fat hypothesis.